fceiras/resume-cv/resume.md

 ###### JUN 2014 - SET 2016

+Visiting Arista Headquarter in San Francisco, EUA, For a meeting of construction new datacenter site using Arista network solution.

 ```
 I worked with the Ascenty network engineering team as a network analyst, being responsible for ensuring the alignment, technical feasibility and standardization of data center network deliveries involving Cloud, Hosting and Colocation.
 In addition I worked on incidents and requests staggered to the last level.